-He said, "As an engineering student, I always have different ideas for devlopment and innovative designs floating through my mind.
+He said, "As an engineering student, I always have different ideas for development and innovative designs floating through my mind.
 But the limited availability of physical resources on campus id a hindrance to transform my ideas into reality."

 Jerin, like many of our iCREATE members feels that this space has helped his academic career and personal growth during his time at Stony Brook University.

 Physics graduate students Luca Agozzino and Evan Philip do not have any previous experience with astronomy or photography.
 But a single long exposure shot with a newly-purchased Canon SL1, and the two were seeing stars.

 Luca and Evan worked on a personal project pursuing this interest, constructing it from its base materials, right here in the Innovation lab.